heistp/sce-l4s-bakeoff/README.md

 We do not use these settings for L4S, because that's not what the L4S team tested with, and we have not found these settings to materially improve the results for L4S in repeatable ways.
-For comparison, the full results for an L4S run done with the modified pacing are [here](bakeoff-2019-09-12T021200-pacing-100).
+For comparison, the full results for an L4S run with the modified pacing are [here](bakeoff-2019-09-12T021200-pacing-100).
 Please file an [Issue](https://github.com/heistp/sce-l4s-bakeoff/issues) if there are any concerns with this.